A1.16: Daily routines

 Enroll now!

-Daily Routines in Dutch
+Daily Routines in Dutch: An A1 Level Guide

 • Ik was me elke ochtend voordat ik ontbijt.
 (I wash myself every morning before breakfast.)